zekus/KindleCG/README.md

 ## Usage

-After installing the gem you will have access to a command line tool **kindlecg**.
+After installing the gem you will have access to the command line tool **kindlecg**.

-Just run it and will generate collections based on the directory structure of your ebooks in your kindle device.
+The kindlecg has just two commands available: kindlecg check           # check if a kindle is attached to the computer kindlecg generate        # generate and save the collections

+Just run the kindlecg without any option to show the help.

+By default, the commands assume that you are on a mac and the kindle mountpoint is /Volumes/Kindle but you can change that passing the option *-m* followed by the mountpoint of the kindle on your computer.

 __WARNING : The script is under development.
 It overrides your current collections!__